 NC PC C EC INDICATOR - INSTRUCTIONAL RESOURCES 5.10 Age-appropriate instructional and information resources which support teaching and learning are appropriate in number, culturally representative of the students, and include the Christian distinctives of the school.
 (C) 5.11 Information resources are readily accessible to students and staff.
 Training for students and staff on the use of information resources is supported by specially trained staff.
-(C) 5.11a Passive media (television, DVDs, CDs), when used, meet the following require- ments: 1) are appropriate to the age and the attention span, 2) enhance the effectiveness and values of the program, 3) are previewed by the staff for overall content and age appropriateness, 4) serve as an occasional supplement to daily activities rather than a significant part, and 5) include appropriate teacher in- volvement in introducing and following up the viewing with questions and activi- ties that elicit children's active involvement.
+(C) 5.11a Passive media (television, DVDs, CDs), when used, meet the following requirements: 1) are appropriate to the age and the attention span, 2) enhance the effectiveness and values of the program, 3) are previewed by the staff for overall content and age appropriateness, 4) serve as an occasional supplement to daily activities rather than a significant part, and 5) include appropriate teacher involvement in introducing and following up the viewing with questions and activities that elicit children's active involvement.
 (EE) 5.11b If the program includes screen time for children, program guidelines have been developed for classroom use to ensure children's active involvement.
 Guidelines address strategies to ensure interactive involvement and consider the needs of the young learner.
 (EE) 5.12 Instructional technology competencies are incorporated into the teaching and learning process to improve the achievement of expected student outcomes.
-Well-integrated technology promotes creativity, collaboration, innovation, re- search skills, problem-solving, and digital citizenship.
-(C) NC PC C EC INDICATOR - POLICIES AND PROCEDURES 5.13 The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
-(E/S) 5.13a Child guidance policies and classroom management procedures are in place and published for parents and staff.
+Well-integrated technology promotes creativity, collaboration, innovation, research skills, problem-solving, and digital citizenship.
+(C) NO NC PC C EC INDICATOR - POLICIES AND PROCEDURES PC C EC 5.13 INDICATOR - POLICIES AND PROCEDURES The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
+(E/S) PC C EC The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented PC c EC The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
+(E/S) Child guidance policies and classroom management procedures are in place and published for parents and staff.
+The policies and procedures support staff in maintaining effective orderly classrooms (outlined in the EE Evidence Guide for PC EC 5.13a The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
+(E/S) Child guidance policies and classroom management procedures are in place and published for parents and staff.
 The policies and procedures support staff in maintaining effective orderly classrooms (outlined in the EE Evidence Guide for REACH Indicators).
-(EE) 5.14 Written policies and procedures are in place to allocate and protect instructional time and learning opportunities and support student learning and graduation requirements.
-The number of students per classroom is monitored for effective learning and student-teacher relationships.
-(C) 5.15 The school instructs teachers and students in the ethical and moral use and evaluation of source materials, including verification, attribution and credit, appropriate referencing, and media literacy.
-(E/S)
+(EE) Written policies and procedures are in place to allocate and protect instructional time and learning opportunities and support student learning and graduation requirements.
+The number of students per classroom is monitored for effective